 Try Soft Paws

 Soft Paws are soft, plastic nail caps that are glued over your cat’s nails.
 These are especially helpful for cats who won’t use acceptable scratching areas like scratching posts.
-You can apply them yourself or you can make an appointment so we can apply them for you.
+You can apply them yourself or we can apply them for you.
 They usually need to be reapplied every 4 – 6 weeks because they will fall off with the natural growth of your cat’s nails.
 We recommend that you use these as a last resort if all of the other methods are ineffective.